 As Pierce Transit provides its services, expanded or otherwise, it must be concerned with the equity of those services.
 In this case the term "equity" refers to the distribution of service and the resulting benefits to people that differ in their need for, and ability to access, mobility.
-These differences can be amplified by people's race, income, education level, and fluency in English.
+These differences can be amplified by people's race, income, education level and fluency in English.
 Pierce Transit's goal is to ensure that obstacles to equally accessing the transit services are removed, as much as possible, by the agency's planning and decision-making.
-Pierce Transit's Long Range Plans will promote equity in the transit service area to the extent that it provides advantages to economically and socially challenged people.
+Pierce Transit's Long Range Plan will enhance equity in the transit service area to the extent that it provides advantages to economically and socially challenged people in order to compensate for past, overall inequities.

-Long Range Plan decisions can help Pierce Transit create a more equitable transit system.
-Opportunities to improve geographic proximity and accessibility of new and expanded services to disadvantaged populations include:
+Examples of Long Range Plan decisions and actions that provide Pierce Transit opportunities to focus the transit system to be more equitable in terms of the geographic proximity and accessibility of new and expanded services and facilities to disadvantaged populations include:

-- Distribution of service hours on existing routes - Distribution of service hours in new routes - Service quality (e.g., frequency, speed, reliability, safety, comfort) - Distribution of new/improved passenger facilities (e.g., bus stops, transit stations, parking)
+- Distribution of service hours on existing routes - Distribution of service hours in new routes - Service quality (e.g., frequency, speed, reliability, safety, comfort)

-- Parking facility supply, location, regulation, price and design - Planning and design of transportation facilities - Allocation of new buses by route and area served - Investments in pedestrian paths and bicycle trails - Public transportation fares
+- Distribution of new/improved passenger facilities (e.g., bus stops, transit stations, parking) - Parking facility supply, location, regulation, price and design - Planning and design of transportation facilities - Allocation of new buses by route and area served - Investments in pedestrian paths and bicycle trails - Public transportation fares

 While available demographic data indicate that the City of Tacoma is the primary area with communities of color and low income populations notably higher than the Pierce County average, there are minority and low-income individuals along many of Pierce Transit's busiest bus routes.
-Also, there are pockets within the unincorporated areas of Pierce County with concentrations of people of color, as well as low income households, especially in Parkland and Spanaway.
-People living in these areas would benefit from increased access to points along the entire system.
-The 2040 Long Range Plan expands mobility and access to employment, culture, health care services, and education-rich locations throughout Pierce County, such as:
+These individuals would benefit from increased access to points along the entire system.
+The 2O4O Long Range Plan creates significantly expanded mobility and access, including connections to employment, culture, health care services, and education-rich locations throughout Pierce County, such as: